 One other note: In his original report, McCartney worries that it will be difficult to build applications that handle references in arbitrary places.
 With experience doing this for Metacat and Morpho, it now dow not seem to be such a big problem, so I think that is a non-issue.

-#8 Updated by gastil gastil almost 8 years ago
+#8 Updated by gastil gastil about 8 years ago

 Prompted by a discussion about id, scope, and system in the lno-nis, I asked